 Darby and her husband Kason Baldwin keep busy with two wild girls - that remind us a lot of the original dynamic duo.
 Darby works at the Pullman Police Department as the Assistant to the Chief of Police.
 She continues to join the family on the weekends.
 After watching Grandma Nola closely throughout the years.
 Darby has developed a good knowledge of antiques and collectibles.
 Whether registering customers, working the floor, cashiering or auctioneering, you've likely seen her dabble in everything within the span of a sale.

-Kambri Cole, 9, has taken on the role of Queen at the sales.
-She has the crowd wrapped around her tiny finger and eats more maple bars than she should!
+Kambri Cole, 11, has taken on the role of Queen at the sales.
+She has the crowd wrapped around her finger and eats more maple bars than she should!
 She loves to hold up merchandise, bids from the front row and bosses her grandpa around.
 Kambri likes typing on the computer and helping customers.
-It won't be long before this fourth grader is running the place!
+It won't be long before this little girl is running the place!

 Shandy recently moved to southern Idaho where she works full-time as the Communications Manager at the City of Meridian.
 For years, she watched her grandpa and dad auctioneer, and followed in their footsteps to Billings in 2008.
 After graduating from the Western College of Auctioneering, she began rotating in with Clint and Gary as an auctioneer at each sale.
 She has also found a love for fundraising auctions, and spends many a "day off" working with local organizations to raise money for a good cause.

 When Clint and Nola decided that it was time to “retire”, a concept that they never really fully understood, they turned the company over to the capable hands of Gary & Renee.
 Not much has changed since the company started way back when.
 Clint spent his last weekend at an auction before we lost him in 2009.
 Nola claimed a seat in the front row for a few years, before we lost her in 2016.
 Even with new changes each year, one thing will always remain the same; our customers can count on an honest sale.